 Does Stress Cause Fibromyalgia?

 Some researchers theorize that stress or poor physical conditioning are factors in the cause of fibromyalgia.
 Another theory suggests that muscle "microtrauma" (very slight damage) leads to an ongoing cycle of pain and fatigue.
-This mechanism, like all the others, is still unproven for fibromyalgia.
+These mechanisms, like all the others, are still unproven for fibromyalgia.

 Do Insomnia or Sleep Disorders Cause Fibromyalgia?

 Most people with fibromyalgia experience insomnia or non-restorative sleep -- sleep that is light and not refreshing.
 Disordered sleep might lead to lower levels of serotonin, which results in increased pain sensitivity.
 Researchers have created a lower pain threshold in women by depriving them of sleep, possibly simulating fibromyalgia.